-- Join the class wiki and browse through the materials while you're waiting for the class start date.
+- Browse the Google Classroom.
 It is private so no one can access it but our class.
 This is where you will post projects, have discussions with classmates, and explore skills you'll need for class (such as how to participate in a Google Hangout).
 It will be a safe way to communicate with your new PLN-Professional Learning Network.
 You will create your own digital portfolio page the first week of class and use it to reflect, journal, and embed projects completed during class. - Preview the class etext, lesson plans, videos, and articles. - Need help?
 Email me at AskaTechTeacher@gmail.com. - Links change.
 For a dead link, email AskaTechTeacher@gmail.com.